etam4260/rhud/README.md

 This library contains an interface to the US Department of Housing and Urban Development datasets.
 The goal of this project is to provide an easy to use interface to access various open source datasets provided by HUD.
-This only contains a few datasets
+This library only contains a few datasets.

 ## Available Datasets